apostrophecms/docs/docs/tutorials/rich-text-extension-deep-dive.md

   }
 };
 ```
 The next block of code adds to the `insertMenu` object.
 This object contains properties for all the items that can be added to the insert menu.
 Again, we spread the original object and then add our new property.
-This time we are passing a `label` and `icon` in the `characterCount` object.
-These will both be displayed the menu item.
+This time we are passing a `label` and `icon` in the `characterCount` object to be displayed in the menu item.
 Of note, the [icon has already been registered](https://v3.docs.apostrophecms.org/reference/module-api/module-overview.html#icons), so we don't have to do it in this module.
 Once again, the `component` property passes the name of the Vue component file located in the `characterCount/ui/apos/components/` folder.

 ```javascript
 const finalData = {